Apollo Server 3 is officially end-of-life as of 22 October 2024.

 Many Apollo Server 2 users don't need to make any code changes to upgrade to Apollo Server 3!
 This is especially likely if you use the "batteries-included" apollo-server library (as opposed to a middleware-specific library).

-This explains which features do require code changes and how to make them.
+This document explains which features do require code changes and how to make them.
 If you encounter issues while migrating, please create an issue.

 For a list of all breaking changes, see the changelog.